BDCPatrick/BDC_GasHelper_Doc/README.md

 ### The Types
 The Helper also generates a GAS Types File.
-This File includes the Struct for the AttributeSplit, The Socket Enum for the GameplayAbility and some generated Structs for the Attributes and their Categories.
+This file includes the Struct for the AttributeSplit, The Socket Enum for the GameplayAbility and some generated Structs for the Attributes and their Categories.

 Each Category, will get its own Structure, containing the Variables corresponding to the Attributes inside the Category.